6 Effective Strategies for Coping with Chronic Pain

-Visual imagery can be used to help the patient shift their focus to mental pictures of events or scenes that are pleasant and relaxing.
+Visual imagery can be used to help the individual shift their focus to mental pictures of events or scenes that are pleasant and relaxing.
 Visual imagery may also include the repetition of positive phrases or words to reduce pain.
-Tapes can be used to help a patient develop a particular phrase that they associate with a pleasant visual image in their head that distracts them from suffering.
+Tapes can be used to help an individual develop a particular phrase that they associate with a pleasant visual image in their head that distracts them from suffering.

 4. Distraction Techniques

-Distraction techniques, such as watching television, reading a book, or talking to a friend, can be used to focus a patient’s attention away from their pain.
+Distraction techniques, such as watching television, reading a book, or talking to a friend, can be used to focus an individual’s attention away from their pain.

-Some chronic pain patients may seek relief from being hypnotized by a professional therapist.
-Therapy can also teach a patient how to hypnotize themselves at home when pain occurs.
+Some individual with chronic pain may seek relief from being hypnotized by a professional therapist.
+Therapy can also teach an individual how to hypnotize themselves at home when pain occurs.